RudrakshaDas07/Data_Analytics/README.md

 ## Acknowledgments

 - Data providers and business stakeholders
--Data Science community for open-source tools
+- Data Science community for open-source tools
 - Built with love and lots of coffee ☕